joneit/filter-tree/src/js/extensions/readme.md

 Each file in this folder returns a hash of overrides (methods and properties) with which to extend `FilterLeaf` (or a descendant thereof).
-The resulting new class can be added to `myFilterTree.editors` with a name